pgailinas/videoqa-representation-comparison/docs/index.md

 Notebook 01 prepares the NExT-QA benchmark by verifying annotation and metadata resources, reconstructing the multipart video archive, extracting video assets into the project dataset structure, and validating dataset readiness for downstream knowledge base construction and VideoQA experimentation.

 ## System Architecture

+The experimental framework is centered on the Qwen2-VL-7B multimodal foundation model.
+Video evidence generated during preprocessing is organized into searchable evidence representations consisting of sampled frames, clips, metadata, and embedding vectors.
+During inference, natural-language questions are matched against the evidence repository using configurable retrieval strategies.
+Retrieved evidence is then supplied to Qwen2-VL-7B for VideoQA reasoning and answer generation.

 The experimental framework integrates pretrained multimodal models, vector database indexing, evidence retrieval, and LLM inference to support baseline and iterative RAG-based VideoQA workflows.